 If you have more than one child, you might find the need to connect many cameras to your monitor so that you can see what each of your babies are doing in split-screen.
-However, with older toddlers or children parents will likely feel more comfortable relying on the simple technology of an audio monitor.
+However, parents with older toddlers or children will likely feel more comfortable relying on the simple technology of an audio monitor.

-Set-up/ Ability to See Crib
+Set-up / Ability to See Crib

-It might come as a surprise to you, but not all monitors are easy to set up.
+It might come as a surprise to you, but not all baby monitors for travel are easy to set up.
 When you are on the go, you will not want to spend a lot of time setting things up.
 Some monitors and cameras come pre-synced, while others have to be done manually.
 Also, you should check if your camera has a motorized function because you will want to see your child’s room from top to bottom, and left to right.

 When You’ll Want a Portable Baby Monitor for Travel

 If you are sharing a hotel room with your baby, you probably don’t need a baby monitor.
 You’ll be right there to hear any movement.
 However, there may be instances where you have a balcony where you can enjoy a glass of wine in the evening.
-In these instance, you might want to consider packing your monitor.
+In this instance, you might want to consider packing your monitor.

 Also, if you rent apartments or a house then you’ll have your baby in a separate room.
-This is when we recommend having either a portable baby monitor for travel or using a baby monitor app.
+This is when I recommend having either a portable baby monitor for travel or using a baby monitor app.

 Celine Brewer is the owner of Baby Can Travel.
 Not only does she have years of experience traveling with babies & toddlers, but she's helped millions of new parents travel with their babies and toddlers for over a decade.
 In addition to writing on her baby travel blog, she has shared her expertise on traveling with a baby or toddler by contributing to articles about traveling with a baby with the Washington Post, USA Today, the Lonely Planet magazine and Pregnancy & Newborn magazine.